 There’s a high-end restaurant at Bergamot Station called Birdie G’s.
 We love the ambiance there, but the Eastern European cuisine is just not our thing.
 But, those who do love that type of cuisine rate it highly.

 Located in the huge combined former space of Jiraffe and Wokano on Santa Monica and Fifth street, Orto features home-style Italian food made from fresh ingredients.
 We enjoyed every course, including their crab cakes, salad, pasta, and dessert.
-The atmosphere of their outdoor courtyard dining area is outstanding, though it can get noisy if there is a rowdy table there that night.
+They no longer have outdoor courtyard dining, but the indoor ambiance is good.

 Our check for two without alcoholic drinks came to about $150 before tip.